Ramkumar1960/HealTether_Healthcare_flutter_task-/README.md

 - Clicking the button navigates to the second screen, where users can input their details for authentication.
 - Upon successful validation, users are directed to the home page.
 - Modify the authentication logic and UI according to your requirements.

+Getting Started:

+- Ensure you have Flutter installed.
+If not, follow the installation instructions.
+- Clone this repository.
+- Open the project in your preferred editor.
+- Run the project using 'flutter run' command.

 Folder Structure: